ember-template-lint/ember-template-lint/docs/rule/linebreak-style.md

 * boolean -- `true` for enforcing consistency (all `CRLF` or all `LF` not both in a single file)
 * string -- `system` for the current platforms default line ending / `unix` for LF linebreaks / `windows` for CRLF linebreaks

+If `.editorconfig` file present, rule configuration will be inherit from it.